 Hire a car and explore this volcanic island

-The roads in Martinique are generally well-maintained, and drivers are polite.
+The roads in Martinique are generally well-maintained.
+Traffic laws and the road signs are the same as in France.
 Renters should be at least 25 years old.
 Traffic moves on the right side of the road, seat belts are required, and children under 12 must ride in the back seat of a car.
 Children under six must be seated in the proper child seat.